AndrewConway/ConcreteSTV/README.md

 they will use before the election.

-The rules that I have implemented are my best guesses at a plausible set of rules that would produce the output that actually happens.
+The rules that I have implemented are my best guesses at a plausible set of rules that would produce the output that the electoral commission reported.
 There may well be a different set of rules that also would produce the same output.

 If my program matches their output exactly, is that evidence that the correct candidates were elected?
 Only very weak evidence.
 For a start, I may have the same bug as the electoral commission.
-This sounds unlikely, but it actually happened once in prior work - my transcripts matched the AEC's perfectly in 2013, but later I found a bug in my code.
+This sounds unlikely, but it actually happened once in prior work - at first my transcripts matched the AEC's perfectly in 2013, but later I found a bug in my code.
 More importantly, the accuracy depends on the list of the votes provided by the electroral commission, and there is rarely any meaningful evidence provided either to the public or scrutineers that these